 It all started HERE

-Miles above the earth, the International Space Station (ISS) is where our technology was first used.
+Miles above the Earth, the International Space Station (ISS) is where our technology was first put to use.

-The filter used by the ÖKO flask was created and developed by NASA in 2002 to filter waste water from the ISS.
+The " " filter used in the ÖKO water bottle was created and developed by NASA in 2002 to filter wastewater on the International Space Station.

-Spinoffs are technology transfer products designed for the ISS, which are taken over by companies to benefit the general public on Earth.
+Spin-offs are technology transfer products originally developed for the ISS that are adopted by companies to benefit the general public on Earth.

-Over 20 years of hindsight is an interesting comparison with other filtration technologies that are springing up everywhere these days.
+With over 20 years of experience, it’s interesting to compare this to other filtration technologies that are popping up everywhere these days.

 Our original filter

-Thanks to an electro-adsorption technology using finely pulverized carbon, the material attracts and retains negatively-charged particles, as well as a multitude of contaminants found in waters around the world.
+Using electro-adsorption technology that employs finely pulverized carbon, the material attracts and traps negatively charged particles as well as a wide range of contaminants found in water sources around the world.

 Öko filter under the microscope